-Dick Tracy is a game based on the synonymous movie starring Warren Beatty and Madonna.
-It was released only for the Amstrad CPC, Amstrad GX4000 and CPC+ (cartridge), Commodore 64 and ZX Spectrum.
+Dick Tracy is an action platform game based on the popular movie of the 90s, starring Warren Beatty and Madonna.
+The game was released for a variety of 8bit and 16bit home computers including the Amstrad CPC (classic and Plus), Commodore 64, ZX Spectrum, Atari ST, Amiga and DOS.

 STORY / GAMEPLAY Dick Tracy is a side scrolling action game, where you control Dick Tracy through five different stages, killing gangsters with a variety of weapons.
 Your mission is to investigate the disappearance of Lips Manlis an underworld boss and owner of The Ritz nightclub.
 Each stage leads to one of the mob bosses until you ultimately capture the big man himself.
 You hold no weapons at the beginning and your primary attack is your punch.
 In the meantime, ammo can be collected for either a pistol or a machine gun.
 The gameplay has some glitches.
 For example, jumping across platforms to avoid dead pits is sometimes impossible.
 Also, when entering a new screen you'll frequently be shot before you even have the chance to react and this gets even worse because the game runs in flip screen mode!
 Other than its few problems, Dick Tracy is a fine title that offers intensive action.
 The CPC+ version runs on cartridge only, taking advantage of the Plus' advanced hardware.